LaplaceMkhabela/OCR-Text-Extraction-App/README.md

 # OCR-Text-Extraction-App
-Extracts text from images with support for multiple languages including Zulu and English
+Extracts text from images with support for English only at present.

+## Screenshots

+(!screenshot.png)[App screenshot]